Wigan Athletic F.C.: Rising through the league: 1995–2005

-Premier League: 2005–2013
+Premier League years and FA Cup victory: 2005–2013

-The club's first ever Premier League game was a sell-out at the JJB Stadium against holders Chelsea, a 1–0 defeat after an injury-time winner by Hernán Crespo.
+The club's first Premier League game was a sell-out at the JJB Stadium against holders Chelsea, a 1–0 defeat after an injury-time winner by Hernán Crespo.
 A successful run followed, and by November, Wigan were second in the league.
 Good league form was coupled with an equally strong performance in the Football League Cup, with Wigan reaching their first ever major cup final after defeating Arsenal on away goals in the semi-final.
 In the final, Wigan were defeated 4–0 by neighbours Manchester United.
 Wigan Athletic eventually finished the season in 10th place, which remains the club's highest ever league placing.
 Defender Pascal Chimbonda was also included in the 2005–06 PFA Team of the Season, capping off his season by being picked for the France squad for the 2006 FIFA World Cup.

 During the close season, Wigan sold many players who had starred in their first season in the Premier League, such as Jimmy Bullard, Jason Roberts and Stéphane Henchoz, while bringing in replacements including Emile Heskey, Denny Landzaat, Chris Kirkland and Antonio Valencia.
 After a mid-table start to the 2006–07 season, Wigan had eight consecutive losses from mid-December, but was 15th in early March.
 On the final day of the season, Wigan got a 2–1 away win against Sheffield United, which kept them up at the expense of their opponents.
 The following day, Paul Jewell unexpectedly resigned as manager; his assistant Chris Hutchings was appointed as his replacement.

 Wigan's third Premier League campaign saw changes in the squad, with Titus Bramble, Mario Melchiot, Jason Koumas and Marcus Bent among the players brought in, and Melchiot was installed as the new club captain.
 The 2007–08 season began well for Wigan, with Emile Heskey recalled to the England squad, as the first Wigan player to represent England whilst a full member of the club.
 However, he broke his foot immediately after his England call-up and was out injured for six weeks.
 The club's league position subsequently worsened, and on the back of a run of six consecutive defeats, Wigan fell into the relegation zone.
-Whelan took the decision to sack Hutchings on 5 November 2007, after 12 games in charge, reinstating Bruce, who saved the club from relegation.
+Whelan took the decision to sack Hutchings on 5 November 2007, after 12 games in charge, reinstating Steve Bruce, who saved the club from relegation.